This is Part 5 of our Stop Living Paycheck to Paycheck series. You can find all of the previous posts in this series HERE.

 - Do you have a 6-month emergency fund saved up?

-- Do you have money already saved for any big trips coming up?
+- And do you have money already saved for any big trips coming up?
 (Which are considered entertainment, by the way.)

 If you answered “no” to any of the questions above, you probably shouldn’t be spending ANY of your income on entertainment!